 Remember, how I said a good smoker has to be easy and have quality temperature control.
 With the BHC, you simply adjust the vent based on your elevation.
 My elevation is 1,760, so I set the intake to 1.

 4 = 8,000-10,000′

 When you set the intake to your elevation, the BHC will cook at around 250-300 degrees.
-While the Deluxe model comes with a thermometer on top, I found that it registers about 75-100 degrees cooler than where the meat hangs.
+The thermometer on top registers about 75-100 degrees cooler than where the meat hangs.
 That’s because the thermometer is at the top of the barrel and the meat is closer to the coals.
 Therefore, I used an external thermometer to monitor the heat.